awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-cloudformation-github.md

 **Prerequisites:**

 You must have created the following resources to use with the AWS CloudFormation sample template:
 + A CodeDeploy application and deployment group\.
-You can use the CodeDeploy resources you created in [Tutorial: Create a Simple Pipeline \(CodeCommit Repository\)](tutorials-simple-codecommit.md)\.
+You can use the CodeDeploy resources you created in [Tutorial: Create a simple pipeline \(CodeCommit repository\)](tutorials-simple-codecommit.md)\.
 + Choose one of these links to download the sample AWS CloudFormation template file for creating a pipeline: [YAML](samples/codepipeline-github-events-yaml.zip) \| [JSON](samples/codepipeline-github-events-json.zip)

   Unzip the file and place it on your local computer\.